Are you up for a challenge that is extraordinarily rewarding? Grow olive trees!

-If you’d rather not have an established tree set fruit, you can apply a plant growth regulator, or use a strong spray from a hose to blast off blooms.
+If you’d rather not have an established tree set fruit, you can apply a plant growth regulator, or use a strong spray from the hose to blast off blooms.

 Some gardeners do this only to areas of a tree that overhang a paved area, in an attempt to reduce the mess from falling fruit.

 But, because Mother Nature is persistent and these methods don’t always work, if fruitlessness is truly your goal, you might be better off purchasing a fruitless variety such as the one described above.